Tuesday, September 30, 2014

 We live in a society where individual opinion is often not valued unless it agrees with the norm; where we are taught that if you have authority over something or anyone, your primary obligation is to control, criticise and make sure they don't fall out of line, rather than to guide, encourage and build up.
 It is a society filled with paranoia that others are against us, rife with criticism of each other's (and our own) behaviour, and sorely devoid of affirmation, appreciation and edification.
 We are a society that feels lonely because we believe it is preferable to keep quiet than to convey words that build relationships like "I'm sorry," "thank you" or "you did this really well."

-Don't let anyone fool you; Singapore is a wonderful place to live; but it is, in general, a challenging place to grow up.
+Don't let anyone fool you; Singapore is a wonderful place to live; but it is a challenging place to grow up.
 Children have little time to play, little space to run around, and few adults around them who actually demonstrate what it means to pursue their dreams, even though all adults tell them that they should choose to do whatever they feel most passionate about.
 We struggle to accept ourselves, to sleep well, to be dutiful to every family member and to be productive workers.
-And actually, for the most part, we succeed in all these things; but still we live with the constant, nagging sense that others have already done too much for us and we haven't done enough ourselves.
+And actually, for the most part, we succeed in all these things; but still we live with the constant, nagging sense of guilt that others have already done too much for us and we haven't done enough ourselves.

 What's the point?
 Yes, much about the living environment in Singapore is world class.
 It's safe, it's clean, and it's generally efficient and fair.
 So please understand that when we complain about what goes on around us, we are really struggling to express our discontent with what goes on within us.
-We feel dissatisfied with something within our lives but have never been taught to value what goes on inside us, so therefore it must be something wrong with things outside ourselves - how others treat us, how the government behaves, how society is, or whatever else happens to be in front of our eyes that we can fault.
+We feel dissatisfied with something within our lives but have never been taught to value what goes on inside us, so therefore it must be something wrong with things outside instead - how others treat us, how the government behaves, how society is, or whatever else happens to be in front of our eyes that we can fault.
 We need to learn that most our external discontent is really a reflection of our sense of self.

 This is what we are.
 We are a people, once (not too long ago) disappointed by a colonial parent and then once again rejected by our own neighbours, that has been marvelous at building up physical infrastructure, but that will still be building its own sense of identity for generations to come.
-Because, for the most part, our biggest struggle isn't to put food on the table, but to conquer our self-doubts.
+For the most part, our biggest struggle isn't to put food on the table, but to conquer our self-doubts.

 It is only to whatever extent that we honestly, genuinely obtain the revelation of our God-given beauty and worth, that we and our children will truly have a better Singapore to live in.
 And when that happens, it won't be because we have finally opened another MRT line or reduced COE price fluctuations, but because we have discovered, finally, that we can believe in who we are.